swimhelenhsu/StaRSFine/Spring2019Report3.md

 #### Trial 3
 In the third trial, the team discovered a very promising result for Aguaclara; the extraction pump could pull water out of one layer of the filter without sand in the output.
 The minimum failure velocity of the exclusion zones, although not yet found, should be greater than the maximum flow rate out of the filter in true Aguaclara plants.

-Although this information is exciting for the team, this trial did not use all three exclusion zones that it planned on.
+Although this information is exciting for the team, this trial did not use all three exclusion zones that the original design intended.
 The optimized filter would pull water from all three of the outlet tubes.

 <p align="center"> <img
 src="https://raw.githubusercontent.com/AguaClara/StaRSFine/master/Images/ExclusionZonesTrial3.PNG" width= "450"> </p>